-The Compensation Committee has retained Mercer, a wholly-owned subsidiary of Marsh & McLennan, to assist it with its responsibilities related to the Company's executive compensation programs and the Corporate Governance and Nominating Committee has retained Mercer to assist it with its responsibilities related to the Director compensation program, including the design and structure of the Company's long term incentive plan.
-Mercer's fees for executive and director compensation consulting to the committees in 2014 were approximately \$877,000.
+The Compensation Committee has retained Mercer, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., to assist it with its responsibilities related to the Company's executive compensation programs and the Corporate Governance and Nominating Committee has retained Mercer to assist it with its responsibilities related to the director compensation program, including the design and structure of the Company's long term incentive plan.
+Mercer's fees for executive and director compensation consulting to the committees in 2015 were approximately \$574,200.

-During 2014, the Company retained Marsh & McLennan affiliates (other than Mercer) to provide services, unrelated to executive compensation.
+During 2015, the Company retained Marsh & McLennan affiliates (other than Mercer) to provide services, unrelated to executive compensation.
 These services were approved by the Company's management.
-The aggregate fees paid for these other services, which include litigation and auction services, were approximately \$137,500.
+The aggregate fees paid for these other services, which include employee benefit surveys and guides and auction services, were approximately \$51,300.